laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Using *currentDt* means we can't measure anything directly aside from *angular displacement*, and that we have to accept some noise in measurements.
 For example, as we don't measure torque on the flywheel directly, we can't determine where the flywheel exactly accelerates/decelerates, we can only detect a change in the times between impulses.
 In essence, we only can conclude that an acceleration has taken place somewhere near a specific impulse, but we can't be certain about where the acceleration exactly has taken place and we can only estimate how big the force must have been.
 Additionally, small vibrations in the chassis due to tiny unbalance in the flywheel can lead to small deviations in measurements.
 This kind of noise in our measurement can make many subsequent derived calculation on this measurement too volatile, This is why we explicitly distinguish between *measurements* and *estimates* based on these measurements, to clearly indicate their potential volatility.

 Dealing with noise is an dominant issue, especially because we have to deal with many types of machines.
 Aside from implementing a lot of noise reduction, we also focus on using robust calculations: calculations that don't deliver radically different results when a small measurement error is introduced in the measurement of *currentDt*.
 We typically avoid things like derived functions when possible, as deriving over small values of *currentDt* typically produce huge deviations in the resulting estimate.
 We sometimes even do this at the cost of inaccuracy with respect to the perfect theoretical model, as long as the deviation is systematic in one direction, to prevent estimates to become too unstable for practical use.

+## Determining the rotational metrics

+## Determining the linear metrics

 ## Detecting the stroke and recovery phase